dcmorton/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Proceed to create the physical volume then the volume group::

-   pvcreate /dev/loop2
+   pvcreate /dev/sdb1
-   vgcreate cinder-volumes /dev/loop2
+   vgcreate cinder-volumes /dev/sdb1

-**Note:** Beware that this volume group gets lost after a system reboot.
-(Click `Here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/load_volume_group_after_system_reboot.rst>`_ to know how to load it after a reboot)

 * Restart the cinder services::